In this article

 • Selling expenses: Costs associated with selling and marketing your business would be considered selling expenses.
 They include expenses like sales salaries and commissions and marketing and advertising costs.

-How to track business expenses for free
+The best way to keep track of business expenses

 Try Ramp for free